-Note: Eligibility for certain benefits is minimum twenty (20) hours per week work.
-Employees not in receipt of Appendix "A" benefits shall receive twelve percent (12%) of gross wages in lieu of benefits exclusive of statutory holidays.
+Eligibility for certain benefits is a minimum twenty of (20) hours per week.
+Employees not in receipt of Appendix "A" benefits shall receive sixteen percent (16%) of gross wages in lieu of benefits exclusive of statutory holidays.

-27.2 Liability
+24.2 Liability